CtrlK

 Trigger Term Quality

-Includes strong natural trigger terms: 'MCP', 'Model Context Protocol', 'MCP servers', 'FastMCP', 'MCP SDK', 'external APIs', 'Python', 'Node', 'TypeScript'.
-These cover the main variations a user would naturally use when asking about building MCP servers.
+Includes strong natural keywords users would say: 'MCP', 'Model Context Protocol', 'MCP servers', 'FastMCP', 'MCP SDK', 'external APIs', 'Python', 'Node', 'TypeScript', and 'tools'.
+These cover the main variations a user might use when asking about this topic.

 3 / 3